 JULIA GLASS is the author of Three Junes, winner of the 2002 National Book Award in Everywhere, winner of the 2009 SUNY John Gardner Fiction Award; as well as The Whole World Over and The Widower's Tale.
 Her fourth novel, And the Dark Sacred Night, was published in April.
 She has received fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, and the Radcliffe Institute for Advanced Study.
 Other awards for her fiction include the Sense of Place Award, the Tobias Wolff Award, and the Pirate’s Alley Medal for Best Novella.
 Her essays have been widely anthologized, most recently in Labor Day: True Birth Stories for the 21st Century, edited by Eleanor Henderson and Anna Solomon, and Bound to Last: 30 Writers on Their Most Cherished Book, edited by Sean Manning.
 Julia has taught fiction workshops at the Fine Arts Work Center, Brooklyn College's M.F.A. program, the Humber School for Writers, and various conferences.
 She lives with her two sons and their father in Massachusetts.

-ANNETTE HANDLEY CHANDLER teaches Screenwriting through the Stony Brook Southampton MFA in Theatre program.
+Annette Handley Chandler teaches Screenwriting through the MFA Writing & Literature program at Stony Brook University and Fundamentals of Dramatic and Visual Writing at NYU Tisch.
 She has produced films for Paramount Pictures, Disney, PBS, ABC and CBS.
 In 2001, she won an Emmy as Executive Producer of Ansel Adams: A Documentary, directed by Ric Burns.
-A former literary agent, Handley Chandler was also a programming executive for ABC Entertainment in Los Angeles, overseeing the production of at least twenty-five films in four years.
-A member of WGAWest, she has taught screenwriting at UCLA and Pepperdine University.
-Locally, she has written, directed and produced Plum TV's documentary on vintner/sculptor Walter Channing.
-She writes fiction as well as screenplays and has been published in numerous publications including the East Hampton Star, The Southampton Press, HamptonStyle Magazine and The Southampton Review.
+A former literary agent, Handley Chandler was also a programming executive for ABC Entertainment in Los Angeles, overseeing the production of over twenty films in four years.
+A member of WGAWest, she has taught screenwriting at UCLA and Pepperdine University and recently at NYU Tisch.
+She is currently developing a documentary on the Shinnecock Nation with director Treva Wurmfeld (Shephard and Dark) and in development and pre-production of three feature films.

 TERRANCE HAYES is the author of Lighthead (Penguin 2010), winner of the 2010 National Book Award and finalist for the National Book Critics Circle Award.
 His other books are Wind In a Box (Penguin 2006), Hip Logic (Penguin 2002), and Muscular Music (Tia Chucha Press, 1999).
 His honors include a Whiting Writers Award, a National Endowment for the Arts Fellowship, a United States Artists Zell Fellowship, and a Guggenheim Fellowship.
 How To Be Drawn, his new collection of poems, is forthcoming from Penguin in 2015.
 More info can be found at: terrancehayes.com